ssardina-research/sarl-prolog-cap/README.md

 ### 2 - Directly using the capacity and skill in agents.

-Here, instead of creating a domain capacity and skill for the common Prolog accesses that the application will do (e.g., common queries), we can make the agents directly use the `KB_Prolog` capacity.
-This means that the behaviors of the SARL agent will make the Prolog access directly.
+Here, instead of creating a domain capacity and skill for the common Prolog accesses that the application will do (e.g., common queries), we can make the agents use the **KB_Prolog** capacity directly.
+This means that the behaviors of the SARL agent will access Prolog  directly via the skill implementing the generic **KB_Prolog** capacity.

-If you use **SWIJPL_KB_Prolog** Mochalog-based skill:
+If you use **SWI_KB_Prolog** skill (that implements **KB_Prolog** using SWI Prolog):

 ```java